Lyme disease and working sick

 Symptoms That Undermine Work Performance

-Patients with post-treatment Lyme disease syndrome (PTLDS) often report disabling symptoms that directly interfere with job performance:
+Patients with post-treatment Lyme disease syndrome (PTLDS) often experience symptoms that directly affect job performance:

-• Cognitive issues, such as brain fog, memory lapses, and slowed processing
+• Brain fog, memory lapses, and slowed processing

-• Autonomic dysfunction (POTS, dizziness, palpitations) that may impair stamina
+• Autonomic dysfunction (POTS, dizziness, palpitations) affecting stamina

 Workplace Accommodations That Can Help